IronAdamant/AutoClacker/Docs/README.markdown

 ## Installation

+1. **Using the Released Executable**:
+   - Download the latest release package containing `AutoClacker.exe` (located in `bin\Release` after building).
+   - Run `AutoClacker.exe` directly.
+Ensure the configuration file (`App.config`) and any related settings files in the same directory are not removed, as they are required for the application to function correctly.

+2. **Building from Source**:
-1. Clone or download the repository to your local machine.
+   - Clone or download the repository to your local machine.
-2. Open the solution (`AutoClacker.sln`) in Visual Studio 2022 or a compatible C# IDE.
+   - Open the solution (`AutoClacker.sln`) in Visual Studio 2022 or a compatible C# IDE.
-3. Build the project to resolve dependencies.
+   - Build the project to resolve dependencies.
-4. Run the application from the IDE or the compiled executable (`bin\Debug\AutoClacker.exe`).
+   - Run the application from the IDE or the compiled executable (`bin\Debug\AutoClacker.exe` for debugging or `bin\Release\AutoClacker.exe` for release).

 ## Usage